sneaxiy/PaddlePaddle.org/README.md

 After you have built your new `pybind` targets, and have tested your new Python API, you can continue with testing how your documentation strings and comments show up:

 - We recommend reviewing these [guidelines on contributing API documentation]().
+- Make sure that the built Python directory (containing `paddle`) is available in the `PYTHONPATH` of where you are running `./runserver` from.
-- On the specific "API" page you wish to update, click **Regenerate** on the top-righthand side corner.
+- On the specific "API" page you wish to update, click **Refresh Content** on the top-righthand side corner.
 - To add it to a menu or change its position on the menu, click on the **Edit menu** button at the top of the left-handside menu on the page, to open the menu editor.